-It is disappointing that many organisations continue to hire marketers with lots of experience in a business sector and then only rely on them to make judgement calls on what to do and where to invest.
-This contributes to the perception that marketers are ‘fluffy’.
-It also compounds the view that they are unworthy of a seat at the board-room table.
-While a challenge, successful business development requires sophisticated measurement and modeling to link marketing activities to sales and profitability.
+Many organisations hire marketers with lots of experience in a business sector and then rely on them to ‘judge’ what to do and where to invest.
+This compounds a perception that marketers are ‘fluffy’.
+It also compounds that they are unworthy of a seat at the board-room table.
+While challenging, successful business development must measure and link marketing activities to sales and profits.

 2. Broad capabilities, scope of operation and ability to influence senior decision makers

 In some organisations marketing operates solely as a communication or promotion department.
 In others, as a management ‘gopher’, responsible for tactical initiatives, and reactive to management demands.
 Organisations with marketing functions that work closely with the CEO, work across the organisation, and assume broader strategic responsibility, are more successful.
-Their roles include business analysis and development, product innovation, and approving large investments.
-By grasping customer insights quickly, and communicating and making decisions based on those insights across organisation boundaries, helps fuel success.
-In other words, better engaging management and employees, also enables out-performance.
+Their roles include business analysis and development, product innovation, and also approving large investments.
+Also grasping customer insights quickly, and communicating and making decisions based on those insights across organisation boundaries.
+Thus better engaging management and employees also enables out-performance.

 3. Deep customer understanding, adding value proactively

-(2) Landry Edward, Tipping Andrew, Dixon Brodie, Six Types of Marketing, Booz & Company and the Association of National Advertisers, 2005.
-Based on an online survey with 30,000 responses.
+(2) Landry Edward, Tipping Andrew, Dixon Brodie, Six Types of Marketing, Booz & Company and the Association of National Advertisers, 200, based on an online survey with 30,000 responses.

 (3) Drucker Peter F, The Practice of Management, 1955.